Add a project manually

 The contract type determines which budgets are applicable and how client invoices are processed.

-7. Select the Status and optionally specify the Status Date.
+7. Optionally, update the Status and the Status Date as needed.

-If the contract is Approved, make sure to select a status date.
-If it is not approved yet, set the status to Pending and leave the date blank.
+If the contract is approved, be sure to select a status date.
+If it has not yet been approved, set the status to Pending and leave the date blank.

-If the Workflow for transactions is enabled and a prime contract rule applies, the Status defaults to Pending remains unchanged until approved or rejected.
+If transaction workflows are enabled and a prime contract rule applies, the status defaults to Pending and remains unchanged until it's approved or rejected.

-8. In the Default Retainage Percentages section, specify the Prime Retainage % and Sub Retainage % for both completed work and stored materials under the Default Retainage Percentages section.
+8. In the Default Retainage Percentages section, specify the Prime Retainage % and Sub Retainage % for completed work and, if applicable, stored materials.

 9. Select Save & Next.